apaschenko/lenka/README.md

 Let's illustrate how post-processing works with a simple example.

-Consider the hypothetical "noseball" game in which the players hit the ball with their noses.
+Consider the hypothetical "noseball" game in which the players kick the ball with their noses.
 According to the rules of this game, after each round, one team with the fewest points is eliminated.

 We have a set of noseball player cards: